Penn1084/alx-system_engineering-devops/0x01-shell_permissions/README.md

- chown betty hello is a script that changes the owner of the file touch hello is a script that creates an empty file e.g hello. chmod u+x hello is a script that adds execute permission to the file owner
+ chown betty hello is a script that changes the owner of the file touch hello is a script that creates an empty file e.g hello. chmod u+x hello is a script that adds execute permission to the file owner chmod ug+x,o+r hello is script that adds execute permission to the owner,grou